harrylowkey/whatIlearn/notes/certifications/cloud-practitioner/well-architectures/4_performance_efficciency.md

+---
-# Pillar 4: Performance Efficiency
+title: "Pillar 4: Performance Efficiency"
+---
 - Ability to use computing resources efficiently to meet system requirements and to maintain efficiency as demand changes and technologies evolve

 - Design principles: